-When the chicken is done cooking, remove from the pot and shred.
+When the chicken is done cooking, remove it from the pot and shred it.
 The chicken will give off a decent amount of excess liquid and since we aren’t cooking it off, you can just pour some into the shredded chicken and mix to combine.
 Then just pour in the remaining buffalo sauce and mix it all up!

 How to use Instant Pot Buffalo Chicken

 The reason I love this recipe so much is the chicken is so versatile.
-Obviously it has the buffalo flavor, but you can use it for so much!
-Here are few ways:
+Obviously, it has the buffalo flavor, but you can use it for so much!
+Here are a few ways:

 - as is – honestly, I love this as is with some veggies and carbs for a complete meal.

 - stuffed in a potato – cook up some white or sweet potatoes, cut them in half, and stuff the shredded buffalo chicken in them.
 A drizzle of ranch or blue cheese dressing would be delicious.

 - in tacos – add in some lettuce, tomatoes, and onions or a quick slaw.